Global Master of Arts in

 • Public health analyst with a government agency

-• Independent consultant in nonprofit sector
+• Independent consultant or researcher in the nonprofit sector

 • Director, government development policy